Chapter 2: Searching

 Figure 2.4 You can access Advanced Search features by selecting “Advanced”

-The “All Resources tab” not only incorporates the traditional functions of a library catalog by helping you find what we own, but also searches:
+The “All Resources tab” not only incorporates the traditional functions of a library catalog by helping you find what Steely Library owns in its physical collection, but also searches:

 - Articles from some of the library’s online indexes and databases,